joelberkeley/spidr/README.md

 #### Optimize graph compilation

 Each PJRT plugin contains a graph compiler, and there are several compilers available.
-The plugins we provide out of the box use the XLA compiler, which offers substantial performance benefits via e.g. [CSE and operator fusion](https://openxla.org/xla/architecture).
+The plugins we provide out of the box use [XLA](https://github.com/openxla/xla), which offers substantial performance benefits via e.g. [CSE and operator fusion](https://openxla.org/xla/architecture).

 #### Graph generation